David Copperfield (illusionist): 2000s

+2010s

 In January 2011 Copperfield joined the cast of the feature film Burt Wonderstone with Steve Carell, Jim Carrey, James Gandolfini and Olivia Wilde.
 Copperfield and his team developed illusions used in the film.
-He also coached Carell and Wilde on how to perform the 'Impossible Sawing' illusion, in which Wilde's character is sawed in half and her halves separated without the use of any covering or camera tricks.
 Copperfield has served as technical advisor on several other films, including The Prestige and Now You See Me.
 He also served as a co-producer of the film Now You See Me 2.

 In July 2012, OWN-TV network aired a one-hour special and interview with Copperfield as part of the network's Oprah's Next Chapter series.
 The show featured many aspects of Copperfield's personal life and family—with tours of his island home and Las Vegas conjuring museum—and a sampling of his illusions and magic effects.
 During the interview, he and his girlfriend Chloé Gosselin, a French fashion model, announced their engagement and appeared together briefly with their young daughter, strolling down the beach on the island.

 In 2018, the New York Historical Society hosted “Summer of Magic: Treasures from the David Copperfield Collection.”
-The exhibit recounted the history of magic in New York and displayed some of Copperfield’s most popular illusions, like the Death Saw, and historical magical ephemera, including some of Copperfield’s collection of Houdini memorabilia.
+The exhibit recounted the history of magic in New York and displayed some of Copperfield's most popular illusions, like the Death Saw, and historical magical ephemera, including some of Copperfield's collection of Houdini memorabilia.

 Copperfield made the missing star from the original Star-Spangled Banner flag reappear in an illusion on Flag Day 2019, in partnership with Smithsonian's National Museum of American History.
 The missing star, which is believed to have been removed in the nineteenth century, reappeared inside a box that seemed to levitate.

 Copperfield notes that his role models were not magicians, that "My idols were Gene Kelly and Fred Astaire and Orson Welles and Walt Disney ... they took their individual art forms and they moved people with them...
 I wanted to do the same thing with magic.
 I wanted to take magic and make it romantic and make it sexy and make it funny and make it goofy ... all the different things that a songwriter gets to express or a filmmaker gets to express".
 This approach, despite its obvious popularity with audiences, has its share of detractors within the profession.
 One magician has described Copperfield's stage presentations as "resembling entertainment the way Velveeta resembles cheese".